Attention Is All You Need!

 • flash-attention supports BF16, FP16 precisions while cuDNN attention also supports FP8 (through its sub-backend 2).

-• flash-attention supports bshd, thd input formats, without any transposes, and sbhd format, with transposes, while cuDNN attention supports all three without transposes (see Section 3.1 for more details).
+• flash-attention supports bshd, thd input formats, without any transposes, and sbhd format, with transposes, while cuDNN attention supports all three formats without transposes (see Section 3.1 for more details).

 • flash-attention does not support post_scale_bias, and cuDNN attention does.